-Date & Time: The two automatic settings, for time and time-zone, if left checked, will handle everything for you.
+Date & Time: If you leave the two automatic settings for time and time-zone checked, the phone will handle everything for you.
 If you prefer to configure things manually, you can set the time, time-zone, clock type, and date format with the other controls.